-Popular shopping spots in Kelowna include Orchard Park Shopping Mall , Downtown Kelowna, and Pandosy Village.
-All of these areas frequented by public transit, mainly the #97 to get downtown and the #1 to get near the boutiques on Pandosy.
+Popular shopping spots in Kelowna include Orchard Park Shopping Mall, downtown Kelowna, and Pandosy Village.
+All of these areas are frequented by public transit, mainly the #97 to get downtown and the #1 to get near the boutiques in Pandosy.
 The mall is a transit hub for several routes, so it’s easy to get there from almost anywhere in Kelowna.
-Across from the mall, on the east side, you’ll also be able to shop at the outdoor Kelowna Farmers’ and Crafters’ Market.
+Across from the mall, on the east side, you’ll also be able to shop at the outdoor Kelowna Farmers’ and Crafters’ Market on Wednesdays and Saturdays.

 - Have exact change for the trip, as change is not provided.
 Bus fare is $2.50.
 Children 4 and under are free when accompanied by an adult.

 - Make sure to ask for a transfer when you get on the bus.
 The transfer allows you to ride any bus, in any direction, for 90 minutes from the time you received it (the expiry time will be listed on the transfer).